-- 3.1.1 This is a new document based upon the Local Government Association's draft Model Code of Conduct, which is out to consultation until 17 August 2020.
+- 3.1.1 This is a new document based upon the Local Government Association's draft Model Code of Conduct, which was out to consultation until 17 August 2020.
 The draft Model Code reflected the recommendations of the Committee on Standards in Public Life (CSPL) and includes content which would require changes in the law.
 The Code of Conduct recommended to members does not include any elements which would be in conflict with the law as it now stands.
 The proposed changes in the law include a proposal to have a presumption that members are acting in an official capacity in their public conduct, including on social media.
-One of the CSPL's main concerns about the current regime for member conduct is the absence of sanctions for misconduct. - 3.1.2 The recommended Code of Conduct replaces the duty to treat others with respect with duty to treat other members and members of the public with civility, which is defined as "politeness and courtesy in behaviour, speech and in the written word".
-The recommended Code provides greater clarity on when members with interests should leave the meeting room than the current Code. - 3.1.3 The recommendation is to adopt the recommended Code in advance of the outcome of the LGA consultation process with a view to re-visiting the content of the Code as and when the Model Code has been finalised or the changes in the law proposed by the CSPL have been enacted.
+One of the CSPL's main concerns about the current regime for member conduct is the absence of sanctions for misconduct, however it would take a change in primary legislation to provide local government bodies, such as the Combined Authority, with the power to apply sanctions where a breach of the Code of Conduct is found. - 3.1.2 The proposed Code of Conduct replaces the duty to treat others with respect with duty to treat other members and members of the public with civility, which is defined as "politeness and courtesy in behaviour, speech and in the written word".
+The recommended Code provides greater clarity on when members with interests should leave the meeting room than that provided by the current Code. - 3.1.3 The recommendation is to adopt the recommended Code in advance of the outcome of the LGA consultation process with a view to re-visiting the content of the Code as and when the Model Code has been finalised or the changes in the law proposed by the CSPL have been enacted.